abyanmajid/thorfinn/README.md

 # Thorfinn

-**Thorfinn** is a simple, framework-agnostic, Go-extensible auth server that provides a complete credentials + email OTP authentication solution.
+**Thorfinn** is a simple, framework-agnostic authentication server built with the [Matcha framework](https://github.com/abyanmajid/matcha).
+It provides a complete credentials + email OTP authentication solution.

+You can use **Thorfinn** as a standalone authentication microservice, or as a starter for your RESTful backend.

 ## Development